DSMC and PICMC documentation

 Michael Siemers

-DISCLAIMER: The manual is under review at the moment.
+[!IMPORTANT] DISCLAIMER: The manual is under review at the moment.
 In case of uncertainties about the usage or behavior of an option in the parameters, please refer to simulation@ist.fraunhofer.de

 1 Introduction to the DSMC / PIC-MC software package